mstflotfy/mstflotfy.github.io/_posts/Dev/2021-3-9-git-gitHub-very-beginner.md

     If you want to keep the changes, you will need to create a new branch to save them in:

+    ```bash
     $ git switch -c newBranch    # This will create a new branch, called newBranch, and save the version you're checking out in it.
+    ```

 <br>